Skip to main content

 graph.add_edge("chatbot", END)

-# Export the uncompiled StateGraph.
+# Exporting the uncompiled StateGraph is recommended.

 The graph_definition field